Cupping & Manual Therapies

-Manual therapies are another important modality of Oriental medicine, which Dr. Dawn may incorporate into acupuncture treatments.
-These can include acupressure, massage, myofascial release, medical qi gong, cupping and gua sha.
+Manual therapies are another important modality of Traditional Chinese Medicine, which Dr. Dawn may incorporate into acupuncture treatments.
+These can include cupping, acupressure, massage, myofascial release, medical qi gong, gua sha and moxibustion.

 “The physician must be experienced in many things, but most assuredly in massage.”